Benefits - tell us about changes

 If you have a change and it turns out you aren't entitled to money you have been paid it will create an overpayment and you will need to pay the money back.

-Did you know you can view your current entitlement and what we base your benefits on by logging into your housing benefit account?
+You can view your current entitlement and what we base your benefits on by logging into your housing benefit account

 - stop receiving any benefit from the DWP

 - start receiving a new benefit or change from one type of benefit to another